Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

-When, at the end of a sprint, we receive information that the selected functionalities do not meet expectations, we can make adjustments in the next sprint: you can always quickly change the functionality for another one, or save money by abandoning an idea that did not work.
+When we receive information that the selected functionalities do not meet expectations at the end of a sprint, we can make adjustments in the next sprint.
+You can always quickly change a functionality for another one, or save money by abandoning an idea that did not work.

-In scrum, an important role is played by the product owner, who creates a list of needs for the sprint, and at the end presents the results of the work to customers and users for feedback.
+In Scrum, the product owner plays an important role.
+They create a list of needs for the sprint and present the work results to customers and users for feedback.

 However, before the product owner takes action, his work is preceded by sprint planning.
 We limit the planning process to a maximum of eight hours if the sprint lasts a month.

-We would like to refer those interested in the topic to the book “Agile Estimating and Planning”, written by Mike Cohn, one of the creators of Scrum.
+We want to refer those interested in the topic to the book "Agile Estimating and Planning," written by Mike Cohn, one of the creators of Scrum.

-It is a publication that gives a good introduction to the characteristics of agile methodology and will certainly be useful if you want to work using User Story, among other things.
+It is a publication that gives an excellent introduction to the characteristics of agile methodology and will undoubtedly be helpful if you want to work using User Story, among other things.

 Software: an example of how the customer plays a huge role in its creation

-The rule is simple: the more frequent the contacts with the business owner and/or target users of the software, the easier it will be to stay on the right path of product development.
+The rule is simple: the more frequent the contact with the business owner or target software users, the easier it will be to stay on the right product development path.

-Experts say that the series of meetings will lead to a much smaller gap in expectations at the end of the project, in addition to producing solutions that are much closer to the actual needs of the target customer.
+Experts say that the series of meetings will lead to a much smaller expectation gap at the end of the project, in addition to producing solutions that are much closer to the actual needs of the target customer.

-Agile projects are characterized by the fact that the management of requirements usually takes the form of User Stories in the requirements register.
+Agile projects are characterized by the fact that the requirements management usually takes the form of User Stories in the requirements register.

-The product owner and the team reach an agreement during planning sessions regarding the stories that will be implemented in the next iteration.
+During planning sessions, the product owner and the team agree on the stories that will be implemented in the next iteration.

 In turn, such a set of stories is selected based on their priorities, as well as how efficient the development team turns out to be.

-Agile projects do not attempt to get stakeholders' approval of the full range of requirements upfront, as in their case the full set of functionalities emerges over time.
+Agile projects do not attempt to get stakeholders' approval of the full range of requirements upfront; in their case, the full set of functionalities emerges over time.